SAP/spartacus-docs/_pages/dev/features/scroll-to-top.md

 ### Display Threshold

-Display threshold determines at which scroll position (0 at the top and increases as user scrolls down) will the button be displayed on the screen.
-By default, the display threshold is set to half the height of the window, but you can modify this value to by providing a different configuration.
+Display threshold determines after how many pixels from the top of the page will the button be displayed on the screen.
+By default, the display threshold is set to half the height of the window, but you can modify this value by providing an absolute number via configuration.
 You can provide your configuration as shown in the following example:

 ```ts
 provideConfig(<CmsConfig>{